6.7 Internal control and risk management system in relation to the financial reporting process

 For companies, processes and related risks considered significant, a control system has been defined based on two fundamental principles: disseminating controls to all levels of the organisational structure, in line with the operational responsibilities assigned, and sustaining the controls over time, so that they are integrated and compatible with operating requirements.

 The control system structure provides for entity-level controls, which apply across the entire entity in question (group/individual company), and process-level controls.
-The entity-level controls are organised on the basis of the model adopted in the “COSO Framework”,

 Process-level controls are broken down into: